Connection Pooling with Serverless Functions

 Open source solutions like serverless-mysql and serverless-pg attempt to bring connection pooling to serverless environments.
 By storing variables outside the scope of the function, these solutions can create a connection pool in between invocations.
 However, there is no guarantee of connection reuse.
 Therefore, we recommend other solutions.

-Services Vercel Postgres, Supabase (which uses PostgREST), Hasura, or AWS Aurora Data API expose a managed API layer on top of the underlying database.
+Services like Supabase (which uses PostgREST), Hasura, or AWS Aurora Data API expose a managed API layer on top of the underlying database.
 This allows you to execute SQL statements from any application over HTTP without using any drivers or plugins.
-Further, you don’t need to manage a connection pool or VPC.

 Using an HTTP API for your database with Serverless Functions.